A six-figure writer on the top financial mistakes you’re making as a freelancer and how to fix them, fast.

-This is a phrase I’ve stolen from rockstar financial guru and kickass author Barbara Stanny, who I consider one of my financial mentors and go-to people for financial advice.
+This is a phrase I’ve taken from rockstar financial guru and kickass author Barbara Stanny, who I consider one of my financial mentors and go-to people for financial advice.
 Barbara has a book called Prince Charming Isn’t Coming: How Women Get Smart About Money and in it, she talks about how people, especially women, keep waiting for things to materialize and “save” them from their financial predicament.
 This could be men, sure, hence the title of the book, but for self-sufficient women like me, it could be other things.

 I did, for quite a while, wait for a book deal to solve all my financial problems.
-A six-figure book deal had been on the horizon and I expected that it would make up for all the not-so-smart money decisions I made while waiting for it.
-It didn’t come, of course, and I learned the very important lesson that you can’t wait for Prince Charming—what we call “big wins” in our household—to get you out of trouble.
+A six-figure book deal had been on the horizon and I expected it would make up for all the not-so-smart money decisions I made while waiting for it.
+It didn’t come, and I learned the very important lesson that you can’t wait for Prince Charming—what we call “big wins” in our household—to get you out of trouble.

 The big wins may or may not come.
 I sure hope they do.
 I’m working towards making it so that they do.
-But in the meantime, I’ve got to do the every day work anyway.
+But in the meantime, I’ve got to do the everyday work anyway.
 I’ve got to keep getting those small wins because they add up, too.